sf-wdi-25/notes/week-09-project2/day-03-project2/project2-requirements.md

 ###### When is it due?

-* **Friday, January 8th, 9:17am** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Thursday, January 28th, 9:17am** - [Project planning deliverables](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

-* **Friday, January 15th, 10:00am** - [Completed project deliverables](#completed-project-deliverables) due and presentations!
+* **Wednesday, February 3rd, 1:30pm** - [Completed project deliverables](#completed-project-deliverables) due and presentations!

 ---